 Tamariki has two conductors.
-The Monday sections are led by founding conductor Rachel Beach, and accompanied by Bryan LeGrow.
+The Monday sections are led by founding conductor Rachel Majorowicz, and accompanied by Bryan LeGrow.
 Wednesday's groups are conducted by Natasha Lybbert and accompanied by Daniel Belland.

 The choir sections meet weekly, with the choir year running September through late May each season.